Interstate 78 in Pennsylvania: Lehigh and Northampton counties

 I-78 enters Lower Saucon Township in Northampton County and passes over PA 378 as it curves north near residential development.
-The road turns to the east-northeast and runs between forested South Mountain to the north and farmland and homes to the south, entering the city of Bethlehem.
+The road turns to the east-northeast and runs between forested South Mountain to the north and farmland and homes to the south, entering Bethlehem.
 The freeway crosses the Saucon Creek and becomes the border between Bethlehem to the north and the borough of Hellertown to the south before it comes to a partial cloverleaf interchange with PA 412 that serves Bethlehem and Hellertown.
 Following this interchange, I-78 fully enters Bethlehem before it crosses back into Lower Saucon Township, turning to the northeast and running through wooded areas with some farm fields and homes, heading across the East Branch Saucon Creek.
 The road comes to a trumpet interchange with the southern terminus of the PA 33 freeway, which heads north toward the Pocono Mountains region.
 Past this interchange, the freeway crosses into Williams Township and continues through rural areas with some development, crossing into the borough of Glendon.
 I-78 turns east as it passes south of industrial areas, leaving Glendon for Williams Township.
-The road comes to a diamond interchange with Morgan Hill Road, which heads north into the city of Easton and provides access to PA 611 via city streets.
-Past this interchange, the freeway widens to six lanes and passes near residential and commercial development, coming to a westbound welcome center and a westbound toll plaza for the I-78 Toll Bridge.
-From here, I-78 runs through wooded areas and turns southeast, heading onto the I-78 Toll Bridge, which carries the freeway over PA 611 and the Delaware Canal before crossing the Delaware River where I-78 enters New Jersey.
+The road comes to a diamond interchange with Morgan Hill Road, which heads north into Easton and provides access to PA 611 via city streets.
+Past this interchange, the freeway widens to six lanes and passes near residential and commercial development, coming to a westbound welcome center and a westbound toll plaza for the Interstate 78 Toll Bridge.
+From here, I-78 runs through wooded areas and turns southeast, heading onto the Interstate 78 Toll Bridge, which carries the freeway over PA 611 and the Delaware Canal before crossing the Delaware River where I-78 enters New Jersey.